Parashat Vaera – The Pharaoh Complex

 Pharaoh’s Decent To Madness

-Let us engage in the use of poetic licence and see if we can learn something about Pharaoh and his response to Moses that may be of value to us all.
+Let us engage in the use of poetic license and see if we can learn something about Pharaoh and his response to Moses that may be of value to us all.

 The Book opens with Pharaoh afraid that the Children of Israel are becoming too numerous and in a time of war will join our enemies.
 He thus turns on the Jews, enslaves them and when that doesn’t work begins to murder them.
 A violent and vicious response against a people who had brought prosperity to the land.
 Who’s very own, had saved Egypt from famine.
 They are now viewed as outsiders and dangerous to the survival of the Egyptian state.